repeatexplorer/workshop/2025/practical_training_day_2.md

 transposons, you must supply your own custom library.
 We recommend generating that library with the standalone DANTE_TIR pipeline and then manually curating its entries to minimize false-positive annotations.
 Alternatively, you can use Class II transposon clusters obtained via RepeatExplorer2.
-Library of rDNA sequences is built-in pipeline.
+Library of rDNA sequences is built-in in the pipeline.
 If Class II custom library is provided, the pipeline uses this library to identify LTR-RT elements with potential Class II insertions.
 Such elements are not used in similarity-based annotation.